-However, several substantial obstacles stood in the way of a strong summit success, especially in the form of a big breakthrough codified in quantitative targets and timetables on climate change.
+However, several substantial obstacles stood in the way of a strong summit success, with a big breakthrough codified in quantitative targets and timetables on climate change.
 There were no severe shocks to security, energy supply, national financial systems or health to show the G8 leaders their countries' immediate vulnerability to global threats from outside and propel them into the high performance of past summits such as Japan's first in 1979.
-Moreover, the UN system had already made efforts to respond to clean technology investment, the global food crisis and nuclear proliferation in Iran, if not to human security in Zimbabwe, Myanmar and Sudan.
-The UN also offered an alluring Kyoto protocol precedent as an alternative process and a 2009 deadline to tempt some G8 and O5 powers to delay acting on climate change at Toyako in the self-interested hope of getting themselves a better deal later on.
+Moreover, the UN system had already made promising efforts to respond to clean technology investment, the global food crisis and nuclear proliferation in Iran, if not to human security in Zimbabwe, Myanmar and Sudan.
+The UN also offered an alluring Kyoto protocol precedent as an alternative process and a 2009 deadline to tempt some G8 and O5 powers to delay acting on climate change at Toyako in the selfinterested hope of getting themselves a better deal later on.
 Many of the most powerful G8 members, including host Japan, sent to the summit leaders who did not firmly control their parties or legislatures, who were deeply unpopular with their voters, and who would not be in office long enough personally to deliver the promises they made.
-There was a particularly strong temptation to delay doing any big deal on climate change, health, development and trade until 2009, when a new American president and Congress would arrive to fulfill the hope that they would accept and deliver the G8 partners' most audacious demands.
-Finally, with eight invited African leaders participating in the summit's first day, and the world's eight other major emitters and emerging economies on the third, there was only one day in the middle for the G8 leaders to be alone to mobilize their collective political will and responsibility to lead the world.
+There was a particularly strong temptation to delay doing any big deal on climate change, health, development and trade until 2009, when a new American president and Congress would arrive to fulfill the hope that they would accept and deliver the G8 and O5 partners' most audacious demands.
+Finally, with eight invited African leaders participating in the summit's first day, and the world's eight other major emitters and emerging economies on the third, there was only one day in the middle for the G8 leaders to be alone to mobilize their collective political will and responsibility to lead the world, on issues as complex as the financial, food and energy crisis, and much else.

-They did do so as their invited partners joined all G8 colleagues in this task, just enough to make the summit a success.
+In the end, they used their short time to good effect.
+Their invited partners joined all G8 colleagues in the critical task of controlling climate change, just enough to make the summit a clear success.
 America's George Bush and China's Hu Jintao showed that they were true statesmen, by making the adjustments needed to produce the badly needed big global deal on climate change.
-With America, its Congress and Bush himself already moving in this direction, the world was watching Hu's ecologically vulnerable country assumed a global responsibility commensurate with its global rise.
+With America, its Congress and Bush himself already moving in this direction, Hu's ecologically vulnerable country assumed a global responsibility commensurate with its global rise.
 Japan's high-risk summit strategy thus paid off.
-Despite all the odds, Prime Minister Fukuda proved to be a global statesman as G8 host of the first rank.
+Despite all the odds, Prime Minister Fukuda as G8 host proved to be a global statesman of the first rank.